Pratt & Whitney JT3D

-The Pratt & Whitney JT3D is an early turbofan aircraft engine derived from the Pratt & Whitney JT3C.
+The Pratt & Whitney JT3D is an early turbofan aircraft engine derived from the Pratt & Whitney JT3C turbojet.
 It was first run in 1958 and was first flown in 1959 under a B-45 Tornado test aircraft.
 Over 8,000 JT3Ds were produced between 1959 and 1985.
 Most JT3D engines still in service today are used on military aircraft, where the engine is referred to by its US military designation of TF33.

 Design and development

 Aware of the competition from the Rolls-Royce Conway turbofan, Pratt & Whitney decided to develop the JT3D turbofan from the JT3C turbojet for later deliveries of the Boeing 707 and the Douglas DC-8, then nearing entry into service.
 A 2-stage fan replaced the first 3 stages of the 9-stage JT3C LP compressor.
 On the LP turbine, the second stage was enlarged and a third stage added.

 Unlike GE with the CJ805-23, Pratt & Whitney had not undertaken any transonic fan research prior to designing the JT3D, so they were unable to incorporate a single stage unit into the specification.
 Instead P&W designed a 2-stage unit based on some research they had done to support the J91 nuclear turbojet.

 On the Boeing 707 the JT3D fan nacelle was relatively short, whereas the Douglas DC-8 installation had a full-length fan cowl.
 Pratt & Whitney provided a kit whereby JT3Cs could be converted to the JT3D specification, and performance, during an overhaul.

 In 1959, important orders for the engine were the Boeing 707-120B and Boeing 720B when American Airlines ordered one 707 powered by JT3D turbofans and KLM ordered a JT3D-powered Douglas DC-8.
 Earlier 707s and DC-8s had been powered by the JT3C and JT4A turbojets, and the improved efficiency of the turbofan soon attracted the airlines.
 A JT3D-powered 707-123B and 720-023B (the suffix B was to indicate a turbofan-powered aircraft) entered service with American Airlines on the same day, March 12, 1961.